-Amongst Mauritius offshore entities, only GBC1 companies are legally allowed to offer financial services.
-Such activities usually require to secure a financial service license with the relevant Mauritius administration, most often the Financial Services Commission.
+Amongst Mauritius offshore entities, only GBC is legally allowed to offer financial services.
+Such activities usually require securing a financial service license with the relevant Mauritius administration, most often the Financial Services Commission.
 Please find below more information on business setup and licensing requirements for the most popular financial services entities:

 The Mauritius forex brokerage company (currency derivatives licensed investment dealer)

-- Foreigners willing to run a forex business in Mauritius can do by i) registering a GBC1 company then ii) securing a investment dealer license with the financial services commission.
-The process require the appointment of i) a minimum of two directors including ii) two Mauritius residents and iii) two directors with at least four years of experience in the forex brokerage industry;
+- Foreigners willing to run a forex business in Mauritius can do so by i) registering a GBC; then ii) securing an investment dealer license with the financial services commission.
+The process requires the appointment of a minimum of two directors including i) two Mauritius residents and ii) two directors with at least four years of experience in the forex brokerage industry;

 - Best uses for a Mauritius forex company: Mauritius is an attractive jurisdiction for forex businesses which have already have several years in the industry and now want to serve their customers with a low cost / low tax licensed entity.

 The Mauritius collective investment scheme fund (CIS licensed fund)